macro187/testrunner/readme.md

     --class <namespace>.<class>
     --class <class>
-        Run the specified test class or, if <namespace> is omitted, all test classes with the specified name.
+        Run the specified test class.

+        If <namespace> is omitted, run all test classes with the specified name.

+        If not specified, run all test classes.

         Can be specified multiple times.

+        Case-sensitive.

+        Does not override [Ignore] attributes.

+    --method <namespace>.<class>.<method>
+    --method <method>
+        Run the specified test method.

+        If <namespace> and <class> are omitted, run all test methods with the specified name (constrained by --class).

-        If not specified, all test classes are run.
+        If not specified, run all test methods (constrained by --class).

+        Can be specified multiple times.

         Case-sensitive.